 Ask Some Questions

-After you’ve done a lot of reading, and invested time in looking for the answers yourself, you could always post your own questions.
+After you’ve done a lot of reading, and invested time in looking for the answers yourself, you can post your own questions.
 However, it’s important to check one thing first for you do that, and it can save you quite a bit of time.

 Make sure that you aren’t asking a question of the forum that have already been asked before, let alone one that has been asked a dozen times before.
-Sometimes, members of the group can get a little upset if they’ve answered the same question a million times.
+Sometimes, members of the group can get a little upset if they feel like they’ve answered the same question a million times.

 It’s completely understandable, because all you would really need to do before you ask your question is to search for that same question in the archives.
 If there’s already an active thread, or a closed conversation, the answer is probably inside.